sct/overseerr/docs/using-overseerr/settings/README.md

 This setting is **enabled** by default.

+### Enable New Plex User Sign-In

+When enabled, users with access to your Plex server will be able to sign in to Overseerr even if they have not yet been imported.
+Users will be automatically assigned the permissions configured in the [Default User Permissions](#default-user-permissions) setting upon first sign-in.

+This setting is **enabled** by default.

 ### Global Movie Request Limit & Global Series Request Limit

 Select the request limits you would like granted to users.